start portlet menu bar

 In the heat of the summer with vacations and fun on your mind, maintenance is probably the last thing you want to deal with, but there are a few summer tasks you should keep on your list.

 Control pests.
-Ants, bees, mice and more are out and about during the summer months.
-Look for cracks along the foundation or by windows and door frames or any gaps in cables or pipes leading into your home.
-Also, check the attic, basement and garage.
-If you spot any signs of damage or infestation, it’s a good idea to call in a professional.
-Having an annual pest control contract can also help you manage these pests all year around.
+Ants, wasps, mice, and other pests are out during the summer months.
+Look for cracks along the foundation and by windows and door frames, and any gaps in cables or pipes leading into your home.
+Also, check the attic, basement, and garage for signs of damage.
+If you spot an infestation or anything unusual, it’s a good idea to call a professional.
+An annual pest control contract can help you manage these pests all year.

 Check play equipment.
-If you have a jungle gym or swing set in the back yard, it’s important to make sure it’s as safe as possible.
+If you have play equipment in the back yard, it’s important to make sure it’s as safe as possible.
 Check bolts and screws to ensure they are tight and secure.
 Reseal or repaint to freshen it up.

 Keep your plants hydrated.
-Summer is generally a drier season, so if you have a garden or plants that need water, you should set up a sprinkler system.
-You can get a professional landscaper to install underground sprinklers, or you set up an easier system yourself using timers to help you avoid having to remember to water.
+Summer is generally a drier season, so if you have a garden or plants that need water, you should consider a sprinkler system.
+A professional landscaper can install underground sprinklers, or you can set up an easier system yourself using timers to help you avoid having to remember to water.

 Replace window or doors.
 The warm weather is a great time to tackle a project such as replacing windows or doors.
-Changing to more energy-efficient ones will save money on heating and cooling costs and could improve curb appeal.
+Replacing them with more energy-efficient ones will save money on heating and cooling and could improve curb appeal.

 Fall home maintenance

 Close the pool.
-By September, pool season is over, so in the fall you’ll have to clean and cover it up or have a maintenance company close it for you.
+By September, pool season is over, so in the fall you’ll have to clean and cover the pool or have a maintenance company close it for you.

 Rake leaves.
-Leaving all the fall leaves on your lawn could lead to mold growth, so you still should get rid of most of them.
-One option is to mow the leaves with your lawn mower, which breaks them down and provides nutrients to the grass and saves time on bagging and raking.
+Leaving all the fall leaves on your lawn could lead to mold growth, so you should get rid of most of them.
+One option is to mow the leaves with your lawn mower, which breaks them down, provides nutrients to the grass, and saves time on bagging and raking.

 Clean leaves and debris from gutters.
 A clogged gutter filled with leaves can cause damage to your roof or siding and could cause leaks inside your home.
 Wear safety glasses and gloves when pulling out debris.
 If you’re not comfortable on a ladder, hire a professional.